top of page

 • Cotton-Top Tamarin- A cotton-top tamarin is among the most endangered primate in the world.
 They are found only in northwestern Colombia, weigh less than a pound, and are named for the shock of white hair that sits atop its head.

-• Dromedary Camel- The camel bears distinctive fatty deposits known as "humps" on its back.
+• Dromedary Camel- The camel has distinctive fatty deposits known as "humps" on its back.
 The average life expectancy of a camel is 40 to 50 years.
 A full-grown adult stands 6 ft at the shoulder and 7 ft at the hump.
 They can run up to 40 mph in short bursts and sustain speeds of up to 25 mph.

 • Eland- The common eland, also known as the southern eland or eland antelope, is a savannah and plains antelope mostly found in East and Southern Africa.
 They are the second largest antelope in the world but are the slowest as well.